The 5 Best Subscription Boxes That Will Save You Money on Stuff You Need

 Services like Birchbox and Le Tote specialize in hooking you on items that you want but don’t really need.
 But there are some monthly boxes that can actually save you money.

-Here’s how to cut the cost of everything from toilet paper to contact lenses and have them delivered free of charge.
+Here’s how to cut the cost of essentials such as toilet paper and contact lenses and have them delivered free of charge.

 If you’ve ever known The Fear associated with running out of toilet paper, Sudz Club is your latrine lifesaver.
 It doesn’t end at TP, either.
-At first glance, $24.99 may seem steep, but every box comes loaded with bathroom essentials from well-known brands.
+At first glance, $29.99 may seem steep, but every box comes loaded with bathroom essentials from well-known brands

 Don’t own an electric toothbrush?
 I don’t blame you.
-While the most basic Sonicare option is $39.99, products get pricier with every bell and whistle added.
-The DiamondClean Smart — with its five modes, three intensities and app-based brushing feedback — is $329.99.
-I’d want app-based feedback on brushing, outfit choices and relationship woes for that price.
+While the basic Sonicare option is $39.99, products get pricier with every bell and whistle added.
 A partnership between dentists and designers, Quip offers a range of simple, affordable and surprisingly attractive electric toothbrushes.

 What you get: A super sleek electric toothbrush with built-in sensors and quadrant timers.